8 Tiled Staircase Ideas That You'll Want to See

 Your entire stair riser doesn’t need to be decorated with tiles.
 In fact, using tiles for just a portion of the design may have an even bigger impact.

-In the photo below, the vibrant blue tiles pop against the dark wood of the steps:
+In the photo below, the neutral colors of the tile mesh well with the slightly darker color of the steps:

-You could use a more neutral color scheme for this idea as well.
-Just imagine how spectacular Bronte from the Fusione line would look framed by polished wood:
+You could use a more spectacular color scheme for this idea as well.
+Just imagine how this blue basketweave pattern would look framed by polished wood:

 7. Impress with a Staircase Wall Mural